mannd/epcalipers/en.lproj/EPCalipers-help/README.md

 Thanks to Victoria Churilina for the Russian translation.

-The CSS file used is from [gongzhitaao](https://github.com/gongzhitaao/orgcss), used under the [MIT License](https://github.com/gongzhitaao/orgcss/blob/master/LICENSE.md).
+The CSS file is copyright 2016 by [gongzhitaao](https://github.com/gongzhitaao/orgcss) and is used under the [MIT License](https://github.com/gongzhitaao/orgcss/blob/master/LICENSE.md).

 ## Author
 David Mann